EternityForest/standards/drafts/open_project_guidelines.md

 Libraries
 ---------

-Libraries, even those that are a single file, should always be distributed as a folder for consistency and easy of packaging license info and readme info with the library.
+Libraries, even those that are a single file, should always be distributed as a folder for consistency and easy of packaging license info and readme files with the library.
 Ideally any documentation aside from a short readme and the license and credits, any unit tests, and other related files should be stored outside of the main library folder to allow libraries to be dropped in unmodified to statically linked projetcs

 Responsiveness
 --------------